nexus-rpc/api/SPEC.md

   **Body**: Empty.

-- `404 Not Found`: Operation ID not recognized or references deleted.
+- `404 Not Found`: Operation token not recognized or references deleted.

   **Headers**: